Academics

 For academic year and fall only students, you will register in March the semester before your program.
 For spring only students, you will register in November the semester before your program.

-For summer students, registration will open in November the semester before your program.
+For summer students, registration will open in November the year before your program.
 We know some summer students apply and are accepted during the spring semester, so registration will remain open through early spring semester.

 Please make sure you register for any required courses and a minimum of 12 units.